maximelhoustau/Execution_Platforms/PR2/README.md

 As for the 2-bits predictor, it mispredicts the first time he goes in `minIndex` and every time it exits the `minIndex` loop.

+> Determine the penalties
+> of taken/untaken branches when predicted correctly/mispredicted.

+**taken branch :**

+* **correctly predicted :** 0 cycle of penalty as we don't flush the next following instruction
+* **mispredicted :** 1 cycle of penalty as we flush only the second instruction after the branch

+**untaken branch :**

+* **correctly predicted :** 0 cycle of penalty
+* **mispredicted :** 1 cycle of penalty we only flush the predicted instruction

 > Explain the difference
 > to the way branch prediction was explained in the lecture.

+Once again, the difference is that we do not flush the instruction following the branch.
+However, even if we have 1 less penalty, we often execute a `nop` after a branch.
+There would be a real improvment if the compilator would optimize the order of the instruction according to this instruciton always executed in order that it would not be always a `nop`.

+## 5) Data Caches